emsif84/churn_prediction/README.md

 # 3 Executive Summary
-In total, based on this data snippet 26% of the customers churn within 6 years.
-The asset decreases from 7030 to 5202 customers after 6 years.<br><br>
+In total, based on this data snippet 26% of the customers churn within 6 years.<br><br>

 55% of customers have a month-to-month contract, followed by customers with a two year contract (24%) and a one year contract (21%).